demiancy/tutorial-laravel-1/README.md

 ## Notes
 * I used Docker.
 * I used Laravel 9.
+* In Sales view, added a button for add random product to sale (for testing sale module).

 # App
 Sales system

 # Composer packages used
+* darryldecode/cart

 # Deployment